-Venezuela's Guaido says intelligence agents have detained his deputy
+Deputy of Venezuela's Guaido arrested and dragged away by tow truck

 “The regime has kidnapped the first vice president,” Guaido said on Twitter.

 Guaido in January invoked the constitution to assume an interim presidency, denouncing Maduro as illegitimate after he secured re-election last year in a vote widely viewed as fraudulent.
+Maduro has overseen the collapse of Venezuela’s economy, which has shrunk by half over the past five years, forcing over 3 million Venezuelans to emigrate.

-The Constituent Assembly removed Guaido’s parliamentary immunity in early April, but authorities have not tried to arrest him since then.
+The Constituent Assembly removed Guaido’s parliamentary immunity in early April, but authorities have not tried to arrest him since then though Maduro has said he will “face justice.”
+The administration of U.S. President Donald Trump has threatened Maduro’s government with a harsh response should it ever detain Guaido.

 Earlier on Wednesday, the Supreme Court’s head, Maikel Moreno, rebuffed the U.S. government’s threats to sanction his court’s members if they did not reject Maduro’s government and Guaido.